-This is a measure of the percent of long-term residents that are given antipsychotic medication.
-Increased usage of these drugs may mean that a facility is using these drugs to subdue residents in situations where such drugs are not medically required.
-However, some nursing homes may need to rely on these medications due to an increased number of residents with cognitive disorders.
+This figure is an indication of the percent of long-term care residents who are prescribed antipsychotic drugs.
+Excessive reliance on these medications may mean a facility is using these medications to control patient behavior in situations where such medications are not medically indicated.
+Nevertheless, some facilities may need to rely on these drugs due to having more residents with dementia.

 Appropriately Uses Anti-Anxiety Medication

-This figure tells you the percent of long-term care patients who were administered antianxiety drugs.
-These medications are generally given to patients experiencing anxiety or depression.
+This figure gauges the percentage of long-term patients which were prescribed antianxiety medication.
+These medications are prescribed to patients experiencing anxiety and depression.